Pi-0r-Tau/EPI-LENS/README.md

 - Progress bar for video being analysed in UI
 - UI buttons for start analysis and stop analysis, play and pause the video respectively.
 - Improve current O(N²) FTT by using Cooley-Turkey reducing time complexity to O(m log m)
+- More efficient FFT using the Cooley-Tukey algorithm with radix-2 decomposition with typed arrays

 ## Updates in progress
 -  Typed array buffering